Monday, June 26, 2023

 Go See Across the Spider-Verse (So We Can Talk About It)

-Before we begin in earnest, I would like to take the change to encourage you to go see this movie if you haven't.
+Before we begin in earnest, I would like to take the chance to encourage you to go see this movie if you haven't.
 Partly because I will certainly touch on some spoilers, but also just because I think it's absolutely phenomenal and I can't imagine why anyone wouldn't enjoy it.
 I'm not even a classic Spiderman fan.
 I never read the comics and I haven't seen any of the Tom Holland stand-alone ones.
 But if you haven't seen it and you're just curious to continue reading, my personal belief is that if a movie is good enough, then the spoilers don't fully matter.
 I've seen it twice now, and I probably enjoyed it more the second time.

 When I first saw the teaser trailer for Into the Spider-Verse five or six years ago, I remember very clearly thinking, "WHOA."
 Even as animation had gotten better and better and better, there was something distinctly different about it.
 And beautiful.
 Miles running through the city with the bright yellow taxi cab in the foreground (this is the one I'm referring to).
 It certainly piqued my interest, but I never saw it in theaters, probably because I had a one year old at the time, and going to the movies was just not a regular thing.
 But I ended up watching it a year or two later, and really enjoyed it, and I filed it away as one of the movies it'd be fun to watch with Nolan once he got a little older.